ttwj/bashhttpd/README.md

 * Support logging of users (ssooooooo easy... --miyoko)
 * Make it compatible with PHP CGI. (already on it --miyoko)
 * Write a CGI system in bash. (soso --miyoko)
+* Perfect the 404 and 500's etc, Also get the Welcome page working -Hexane